BEFORE YOU ARRIVE

 WHEN YOU ARRIVE

 U.S. Customs and Border Protection (CBP) has automated Form I-94 at air and seaports of entry.
-The paper form will no longer be provided to a you upon arrival, except in limited circumstances.
+The paper form will no longer be provided to you upon arrival, except in limited circumstances.
 Instead, you will be provided with a CBP admission stamp on your passport.
 You can download a copy of your I-94 (record of admission) directly from the CBP website.
 Click on Get Most Recent I-94.

 If there is an error in your electronic I-94, you should visit a local CBP Deferred Inspection Site or port of entry to have your admission corrected.
 List of Deferred Inspection Sites and ports of entry.
 At the bottom of the page click on At Port of Entry.

-How to get to Campus
+How to Get to Campus

 Group shuttles are an economical way to get from the airport to most major hotel/resorts.

 Las Vegas has a very large public bus network.
 Exact cash is required if you do not have a bus pass.
 Special college passes are available to CSN students and may be purchased on-campus or at the RTC Administration Building, 600 S. Grand Central Pkwy.
 You must have a College Student ID to purchase a student pass.
 A college ID must be presented when using College Transit Passes.
-A college ID is not valid for purchase of reduced fares onboard busses or at vendor locations.
+A college ID is not valid for the purchase of reduced fares onboard buses or at vendor locations.

 There are many taxi companies in Las Vegas and the Nevada Taxicab Authority regulates them.
 Payment options are usually cash or credit card, but not all taxis accept credit cards.